Diamondbacks vs. Giants Player Props Betting Odds

 Walker Stats

-- Walker has collected 38 hits with eight doubles, nine home runs and 10 walks.
-He has driven in 28 runs with one stolen base.
+- Walker has 38 hits with eight doubles, nine home runs, 11 walks and 28 RBI.
+He's also stolen one base.

 Walker Recent Games